 Rising Force was chosen by Physics World magazine (UK) as one of the 10 best popular-science books of 2011!

 Jim's latest interest is space, and in fall 2012 he started writing monthly articles on space for The Patriot Ledger, a newspaper published in Quincy, Massachusetts.
-His early topics included life on Mars, NASA spinoffs, asteroids, exploration of the planets, and space tourism, and can be accessed via the Patriot Ledger website.
+His early topics included life on Mars, NASA spinoffs, asteroids, exploration of the planets, and space tourism, and can be found on his blog.